Course code: 3GJ302

 The coursework requirement is assessed as pass/failure.
 In order for the individual student to get a passing grade, the overall presentation must be evaluated as pass on a group basis, and the student must participate in the oral presentation.

-The graded assessment in 3GJ302 comprises one item:
+The graded assessment in GJ 302 comprises one item:

-Individual assignment consisting of a 4000 word written assignment/paper (100% of the final grade)
+Individual assignment consisting of a 4000 word written assignment/paper where the student is asked to evaluate a media development project (100% of the final grade)